eegli/tinyparse/docs/reference/error-handling.md

 # Error Handling

-If the parser encounters an _invalid value_, i.e., something that is _not_ of type `Value` `(string | number | boolean)`, it throws an error with a reason.
-Similarly, a `ValidationError` is thrown for _missing required arguments_.
-You can use it to inspect what has gone wrong.
+Tinyparse is not opinionated about errors, it throws an ugly error by default.
+However, you can easily catch it, extract the message and show it to the user.
+See the [advanced example](/examples.md).

+Parsing may fail if:

+- A subcommand is called with an invalid number of arguments
+- A required flag is missing
+- A flag is called with an invalid value

+If any of these errors occur, a `ValidationError` will be thrown.
+It contains a `message` property that you can show to the user.

 ## Examples